tangshuang/nautil/docs/services/queue-service.md

 At the same time, cancel which passed by push will be run too.

-**stop()**
+**stop(err)**

+- err: should be an instance of Error

-Stop the queue. onError callbacks will be invoked.
+Stop the queue. onError callbacks will be invoked if `err` passed.
 However, defers which in the queue are not dropped, you can restart queue by using queue.start().

 **end()**